wbthomason/packer.nvim/README.md

 ## Requirements
 - You need to be running Neovim v0.5.0+; `packer` makes use of extmarks and other newly-added Neovim features.
-- If you are on Windows 10, you need developer mode enabled in order to use local plugins (`packer` needs to use `mklink`, which requires admin privileges - credit to @TimUntersberger for this note)
+- If you are on Windows 10, you need developer mode enabled in order to use local plugins (creating symbolic links requires admin privileges on Windows - credit to @TimUntersberger for this note)

 ## Quickstart
 To get started, first clone this repository to somewhere on your `packpath`, e.g.: